barcek/deye/README.md

 The hashbang at the top of the file assumes the presence of Bash in '/bin', the source code that several utils and Deno itself are installed.
 A list can be found close to the top of the file.

+### Defaults

+The mapping is defined close to the top of the source file.

 ### Making changes

 Running the self-test after making changes plus extending or adding test cases to cover new behaviour is recommended.
 The self-test is run with the `--test` or `-T` flag (see [Options](#options) below).
 The test cases are set in the `perform_self_test` function, which is the first primary function defined.